babase package

 Bases: object

-The single instance of this class can be found at babase.app.devconsole.
+Access the single shared instance of this class via the devconsole attr on the App class.
 The dev-console is a simple always-available UI intended for use by developers; not end users.
-Traditionally it is available by typing a backtick (`) key on a keyboard, but now can be accessed via an on-screen button (see settings/advanced to enable said button).
+Traditionally it is available by typing a backtick (`) key on a keyboard, but can also be accessed via an on-screen button (see settings/advanced/dev-tools to enable said button).

 Bases: object